 Please contact email@example.com for more information on making a stock donation.

 Funding an entire water project means you’ll be recognized as the official project sponsor.
 But it takes time.
 Here's what to expect over the course of the next 21+ months.

-Our partners collect midterm reports and send us the information.
+Construction is underway!
+Our partners collect midterm reports and send us information on project progress.

-Our partners finish the work and train the communities about their water source.
+Our partners finish the work and train local communities to use and maintain their water points.